krizalys/joomla-breadcrumbs/README.md

 ![Google search for Stephen King](http://demo.krizalys.com/joomla/images/rich-breadcrumbs.png)

-The module supports both Joomla!
-2.5 and Joomla!
+The module supports Joomla!
 3, and Microdata and RDFa formats.
 Webmasters can also choose to generate only XHTML markup, allowing their website to remain XHTML compliant.
 To make yourself a better idea of the module, please check our [live demo][krizalys-breadcrumbs-demo] and for more information, please consult the [documentation][documentation].

 The extension is licensed under the [3-Clause BSD License][bsd-3-clause].